Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-For existing planted peat areas, the company ensures that best management practices and proper water table management are implemented to prevent peatland fires and no accelerated degradation as well as subsidence of peatland areas in line with the RSPO Best Management Practices ("BMPs").
-For soil, the company reports planting of leguminous cover crops, stacking of oil palm fronds and application of EFB as mulch to enhance the retention of soil moisture.
+The company's reporting states to ensure proper peatland management by controlling water levels to prevent fires, degradation and subsidence, in line with RSPO Best Management Practices.
+For soil, the company reports stacking oil palm fronds and applying POME as a soil amendment to enrich the soil with moisture, nutrients and organic matter.

 • Y